 Let’s just get this one out of the way.
 When you are referring to invitations or paper goods, it is spelled stationEry.
 When you are referring to something that is not moving, it is stationAry.
 Wedding stationery is stationary.
 You’re welcome.

-Adding the U in honor and favor are usually just preference and a little more formal/traditional.
-It could be considered the British spelling of the words, and it is often times seen when the wedding ceremony takes place in a house of worship.
+Adding the U in honor and favor is usually just preference and a little more formal/traditional.
+It could be considered the British spelling of the words, and it is oftentimes seen when the wedding ceremony takes place in a house of worship.

 A lot of times if you have an accommodations card, you are listing out blocks of hotel rooms as recommendations for your guests.
 There is usually a sentence on there that goes something like this: A block of rooms has been reserved for our wedding.
 It is proper to use the word HAS versus the word HAVE since you are referring to a singular block of rooms.